 As discussed above, your small business can't do everything; likewise, it probably can't serve everyone.
-Daycares serve parents and families.
+Day cares, for example, serve parents and families.
 Guitar stores serve certain musicians.
 Obstetricians serve expectant mothers.
-You need to know who your customer is in order to offer what they need.
+You need to know who your customers are in order to offer what they need.

 If you don't know who your target audience is, use your existing customers to define some parameters.
 While you may know the "80/20 rule" (i.e., 80 percent of your business comes from 20 percent of your clientele), this may provide too wide a sample.